sundarnagarajan/chuwi-hi12-linux/README.md

 ## Where have we reached?

-The device can boot Linux from the pre-created remastered Ubuntu 16.04 and 18.04 ISO on my  [rdp-thinbook-linux](https://github.com/sundarnagarajan/rdp-thinbook-linux) repository
+The device can boot Linux from the pre-created remastered Ubuntu 16.04 and 18.04 ISO on my  [rdp-thinbook-linux](https://github.com/sundarnagarajan/rdp-thinbook-linux) repository.

+Pretty much everything works (running form live ISO) except open issues below.

+I have **not** yet blown away Android 5.1 and Windows 10 and **installed** Linux on the Chuwi Hi12.
+I plan to do that **after** all the accelerometer issue is fixed.

 ### Open issues
 - Accelerometer senses the position wrong and the screen appears upside down when using it in landscape mode.
 Sensing is correct in portrait mode